openvinotoolkit/openvino/docs/articles_en/openvino_workflow.rst

 .. tab-set::

-   .. tab-item:: ``read_model``
+   .. tab-item:: read_model

       * Creates an ov.Model from a file.
       * Supported file formats: OpenVINO IR, ONNX, PaddlePaddle, TensorFlow and TensorFlow Lite.
 PyTorch files are not directly supported.
       * OpenVINO files are read directly while other formats are converted automatically.

+   .. tab-item:: convert_model

+      * Creates an ov.Model from a file or Python memory object.
+      * Supported file formats: ONNX, PaddlePaddle, TensorFlow and TensorFlow Lite.
+      * Supported framework objects: PaddlePaddle, TensorFlow and PyTorch.
+      * This method is only available in the Python API.

-   .. tab-item:: ``compile_model``
+   .. tab-item:: compile_model

       * Creates an ov.CompiledModel from a file or ov.Model object.
       * Supported file formats: OpenVINO IR, ONNX, PaddlePaddle, TensorFlow and TensorFlow Lite.
 PyTorch files are not directly supported.
       * OpenVINO files are read directly while other formats are converted automatically.

-   .. tab-item:: ``convert_model``

-      * Creates an ov.Model from a file or Python memory object.
-      * Supported file formats: ONNX, PaddlePaddle, TensorFlow and TensorFlow Lite.
-      * Supported framework objects: PaddlePaddle, TensorFlow and PyTorch.
-      * This method is only available in the Python API.

-   .. tab-item:: ``save_model``
+   .. tab-item:: save_model

       * Saves an ov.Model to OpenVINO IR format.
       * Compresses weights to FP16 by default.